 But these are the countries governed by Non-Muslims – what about Afghanistan?
-Where India and France are imposing their beliefs on the Muslims, the Afghani Government is exactly the same.
-The Afghan government has imposed strict and harsh dress code rules on the women which have impacted their education negatively.
+Where India and France are imposing their beliefs on the Muslims, the Afghani Government is doing exactly the same.
+The Afghan government has imposed strict and harsh dress code rules on the women, which have impacted their education negatively.

 Both of these sides are completely wrong – while India and France are forcing them to remove Hijab, Afghanistan is making Hijab and Burqa mandatory.
-Both these examples show authorotarian rule and imposing/forcing rules on a person’s own choice.
+Both these examples show authoritarian rule and imposing/forcing rules on a person’s own choice.

 Therefore, I believe that it's high time for regimes such as Afghanistan and France to understand that an individual - mostly women unfortunately - is capable enough to carry themselves and hence stop imposing and forcing any attire regulations on them.
 And this goes both ways - to the western countries and to the Islamic countries like Afghanistan.